tobywinter/react-comms-frontend/README.md

 This project is a React application that uses TypeScript and Vite as a build tool.

+## Backend - Pre-requisite

+The application relies on it's backend to be running locally, you must have the backend API running on `http://localhost:3000`.

+You can download the backend code here: [https://github.com/tobywinter/nestjs-comms-backend](https://github.com/tobywinter/nestjs-comms-backend).

+Please ensure that the backend API is running before attempting to run the frontend.

 To run the project, follow these steps:

 1. Install yarn on your machine if you haven't already.